 Credit for High School Students

-Saint Louis University rewards credit for some AP, IB, SAT II and CLEP examinations, as well as college dual-enrollment programs.
+Saint Louis University awards credit for some AP, IB and CLEP examinations, as well as college dual-enrollment programs.

-To receive credit for your AP, IB, SAT II and CLEP examinations, request that an official score report be sent to Saint Louis University - Madrid.
-SLU-Madrid’s AP code is 2586.
+To receive credit for your AP, IB and CLEP examinations, request that an official score report be sent to Saint Louis University — Madrid.
+SLU-Madrid's AP code is 2586.
 You may have to pay a small fee.

 Credit for High School Students in Dual-Enrollment Programs